 Congratulations!
 Your document is fully formatted and ready to submit to any agent or publisher who requests it!
 Need someone to give it that final polish before you send it off?
 My services are currently open!
 Otherwise, as always…

 Happy writing.
 You got this.

 *These instructions are based on CMOS standards for manuscript formatting.
 But unless it’s a guideline the agent or publisher specifically lists on their website, don’t over-stress about stuff like this.
 Most agents are nice and understanding and will not reject you because of which corner of the page you put your page numbers!
 Most of them probably don’t even notice (well, until they drop the printed pages and need to put them back in order!).
-Take Eric Smith, a prominent agent, for example:
+Take Eric Smith, a prominent agent and author, for example: